zwx1127/HTensor/README.md

 Haskell type-level multi-dimensional array

 Implement type-level multi-dimensional array and basic linear algebra algorithm.

-For more information see the Demo.hs or comments.
+For more information see the tests.